danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 The webform's user interface presents a clear directive to all employees of the municipality:

-> "If you need to address a new IT task, update or enhance an existing system, have an idea for an IT system, or purchase a new IT system, the City Council requires you to utilize the IT investment process.
-By following this process, we collectively ensure that the system or function can be utilized while meeting our IT requirements.
+> "If you need to address a new IT task, update or enhance an existing system, have an idea for an IT system, or purchase a new IT system, the City Council requires you to utilise the IT investment process.
+By following this process, we collectively ensure that the system or function can be utilised while meeting our IT requirements.
 Additionally, when you follow the investment process, you will receive guidance to other departments if there are specific areas that require attention, such as information security."

 Following this statement, a list of examples is provided, outlining various scenarios in which the IT investment process should be employed.
 These examples include exploring existing solutions within the municipality, making changes to current systems, seeking IT support for a process, purchasing new equipment requiring network access, or implementing an entirely new IT solution.